Can Your Credit Card Help With Coronavirus Travel Cancellations?

 What Hotels Are Doing

-Hilton: Hilton is waiving change fees for all reservations (even prepaid, normally nonrefundable ones) for arrival on or before June 30, 2020.
+Hilton: Hilton is waiving change fees for all reservations booked on and between March 12 and August 31, 2020, even prepaid, normally nonrefundable ones.
 They can be canceled or changed up to 24 hours before arrival for no additional charge.
-Same goes for new reservations made between now and June 30, 2020.

 Hilton Honors members who cancel rooms booked under an advance purchase rate can opt to receive a free night certificate per canceled night instead of a cash refund.
 Certificates must be used by Aug.
 31, 2021.

-Hyatt: Hyatt is waiving cancellation and change fees for all customers who are scheduled to arrive through June 30, 2020.
-Almost any new reservations made before June 30, 2020 for any future travel date can also now be canceled or changed up to 24 hours before your scheduled check-in with no change fees.
+Hyatt: Hyatt is waiving cancellation and change fees for all customers with reservations made before July 1, 2020are scheduled to arrive through July 31, 2020.
+Almost any new reservations made on or after July 1, 2020 for a future arrival date through July 31, 2021 can also now be canceled or changed up to 24 hours before your scheduled check-in with no change fees.

 Choice Hotels: The Choice hotel network (which includes brands such as Quality Inn, Sleep Inn, and Econolodge) is waiving cancellation fees until June 30, 2020 for all travelers with existing reservations booked directly with the hotel who cancel up to 24 hours before checking in.
 In addition, if you make a new reservation directly with the hotel, you can change or cancel your stay up to 24 hours before check-in for no additional charge.